1998 Basque regional election

-A regional election was held in the Basque Country on Sunday, 25 October 1998, to elect the 6th Parliament of the autonomous community.
+A regional election was held in the Basque Country on 25 October 1998 to elect the 6th Parliament of the autonomous community.
 All 75 seats in the Parliament were up for election.

 The Basque Nationalist Party (EAJ/PNV) won 21 seats, the People's Party (PP) came second for the first time with 16 seats, the Basque Citizens (EH) coalition and the Socialist Party of the Basque Country–Basque Country Left (PSE–EE) won 14 seats each.

 Overview

+Under the 1979 Statute of Autonomy, the Basque Parliament was the unicameral legislature of the Basque Autonomous Community, having legislative power in devolved matters, as well as the ability to grant or withdraw confidence from a lehendakari.
+The electoral and procedural rules were supplemented by national law provisions.

+Date

+The term of the Basque Parliament expired four years after the date of its previous election, unless it was dissolved earlier.
+The election decree was required to be issued no later than 25 days before the scheduled expiration date of parliament and published on the following day in the Official Gazette of the Basque Country (BOPV), with election day taking place 54 days after the decree's publication.
+The previous election was held on 23 October 1994, which meant that the chamber's term would have expired on 23 October 1998.
+The election decree was required to be published in the BOPV no later than 29 September 1998, setting the latest possible date for election day on 22 November 1998.